Mental Health Medications | Drugs Used To Treat Mental Illnesses

 • increased blood pressure and heart rate

-In addition, some people abuse prescription stimulants by using them in a manner not prescribed.
-This behavior can lead to serious health problems, including psychosis, addiction, and overdose.
+In addition, some people take prescription stimulants in a manner not prescribed.
+This can lead to serious health problems, including psychosis, addiction, and overdose.

-To learn more about mental health treatment, please reach out to Ohio Recovery Center.
-Our board-certified healthcare providers offer a variety of personalized, evidence-based services to help you or your loved one thrive.
+To learn more about our mental health treatment program, please reach out to Ohio Recovery Center.

 1. Centers for Disease Control and Prevention — Mental Health Treatment Among Adults: United States, 2020 https://www.cdc.gov/nchs/products/databriefs/db419.htm